ferd/merklet/README.md

   children of an inner node, rather than a flat minimal 255 rounds for each.
 - The diff algorithm explicitly points out differences in keys *and* values, not just keys.
+- It is possible to do incremental tree diffing over the network, and uses an internal binary serialization format that could eventually be opened and usable by more languages.

 Further documentation (and changes) to come.

 Todo list:

-- I'd like to add a serialization function that would be more or less language-agnostic.
-- I'd like to add a functionality that is more protocol-like and would make it possible to do incremental tree diffing over the network, as opposed to the current one, which requires both trees to fully be on the node.
+- I'd like to finalize the serialization format and make it public rather than private to the module to be more language-agnostic
+- Specify an actual protocol for types of distributed calls, although that may be left to a higher-level library.

 ## Compiling ##